 The Park Slope Singers is a congenial group of about 60 people who like to sing and who get together weekly to make music.
-We rehearse on Monday evenings in the lower level of St. Saviour Church, at the corner of 8th Avenue and 6th Street in Park Slope, Brooklyn.
+We rehearse regularly on Monday evenings at Greenwood Baptist Church on 7th Avenue in Park Slope, Brooklyn.
 We perform in concert twice a year, usually in January and June, and each concert is followed by a reception with refreshments that the singers provide.Park Slope Singers History

 Timothy Parsons, countertenor and conductor, is active as both soloist and ensemble singer in New York City, having performed with the Clarion Music Society, the Saint Thomas Fifth Avenue Choir of Men & Boys, the Choir of St Ignatius Loyola.
 He is currently a member of the Grammy nominated Choir of Trinity Wall Street.
 As a soloist he has been lauded for his “authority, ease, and elegant exuberance” and his singing has been praised by the New York Times as “particularly expressive, singing with pure, free tone.”
 As a performer of works old and new, Timothy is conﬁdent and comfortable pushing the envelope as an interpreter.